Johan Linde

-Johan (JT) Linde (born 27 June 1983 in Adelaide, South Australia) is an Australian amateur boxer of Estonian descent.
-He represented Australia at the 2012 London Olympic Games in the super heavyweight division and was Australian team captain at the 2013 World Amateur Boxing Championships in Almaty, Kazakhstan.
+Johan ‘Ice Man’ Linde (born 27 June 1983 in Adelaide, South Australia) is an Australian boxer of Estonian descent.
+He represented Australia at the 2012 London Olympic Games in the super heavyweight division.
+He is the current Australian National Boxing Federation South Australian Heavyweight champion.

+Career

-He started boxing at the age of 15 at the ASG Boxing Club in Adelaide under the tutelage of Colin Betty and Paul Totalis.
+He started boxing at the age of 15 at the ASG Boxing Club in Adelaide under the tutelage of Colin Betty and Paul Totalis Snr.
 Mick Campion took over as head coach and prepared Johan for the 2012 Australian Titles and 2012 Oceania Championships, which he won and booked at spot on the 2012 London Olympic Team.
-His other coaches were Paul Panos, Mick Daly and Gerry Murphy.
+Other coaches involved with him were Paul Panos, Mick Daly, Nermin Sabanovic and Gerry Murphy.

 His amateur boxing record for 68 fights is 57 wins with 32 KOs and 11 losses.
 Some notable opponents include Anthony Joshua (2012 A.Socikas Tournament, Lithuania), Joseph Parker (2012 Belgrade Winner Tournament, Serbia), Junior Fa (2012 Oceania Championships) and Joe Goodall (2013 and 2014 Australian Championships).

-He holds degrees in economics and commerce with a major in accounting from the University of Adelaide and now works as an economic advisor to the NSW Premier Dominic Perrottet.
+He holds degrees in economics and commerce with a major in accounting from the University of Adelaide and had a career in government finance before being appointed economic advisor to the NSW Premier Dominic Perrottet in 2020.
 He was also a director of Boxing Australia for four years.

-Boxing career
+Amateur boxing

 Linde started boxing in 2001 and was crowned South Australian heavyweight (91 kg) champion in 2003 and 2004.
-However, he gave up boxing to pursue tertiary studies in 2005, where he completed two bachelor's degrees (economics and accounting) at the University of Adelaide.
+However, in 2005 he gave up boxing to pursue tertiary studies, work, and starring as centre back for the FC Mendozza in the Adelaide Lunchtime Premier League.

 In 2009, Linde returned to the boxing gym and fought competitively for the first time in six years in 2010, moving up to the super heavyweight division (+91 kg).
-Linde went on to win the 2012 Australian and regional 2012 Oceania titles to qualify for the 2012 London Olympic Games, beating the highly rated Tongan Junior Fa in the final, who in turn had beaten Joseph Parker in the semi-final.
+Linde went on to win the 2012 Australian and regional 2012 Oceania titles to qualify for the 2012 London Olympics, beating the highly rated Tongan Junior Fa in the final, who in turn had beaten Joseph Parker in the semi-final.
 This was his first time Linde had represented Australia at an international tournament.